 Barholm House is a stunning property of whinstone construction and granite quoins end lintels.
 A gravel driveway leads to this grand property, with well-maintained garden and grounds.
-The Entrance Vestibule opens to a spacious hallway, with the Sitting Room …
+The Entrance Vestibule opens to a spacious hallway, with the Sitting Room immediately …

 Barholm House is a stunning property of whinstone construction and granite quoins end lintels.
 A gravel driveway leads to this grand property, with well-maintained garden and grounds.
 The Entrance Vestibule opens to a spacious hallway, with the Sitting Room immediately on your right.
 A warm open fire welcomes you in to the room, and the large bay window looks directly on to the paddock.
 The additional reception rooms, including a Study, Dining Room, Conservatory and Breakfast Room, create an abundance of space for visiting family and friends.
 All five double Bedrooms offer views of the area, and Bedroom Five, benefits from en-suite Shower Room.